moudy/static-site-boilerplate/README.md

 # Static site development boilerplate

 Basic configuration for developing static site.
 Assets are bundled by Webpack.
-React is used for templeting.
+React is used for templating.
 This is *NOT* a React app.

 ```sh
 npm run dev // starts dev server